The cars are in winter storage :-(

 The 67´s front suspension

 The restoration of my 67s front-suspension is in full progress.
-Today I visited American Special Parts to pick up all the suspension and front brake parts they disassembled.
+Today I visited the shop to pick up all the suspension and front brake parts they disassembled.
 I will clean them and have them sandblasted before they will get a new coat of paint.
 Most bushings and ball joints will have to be replaced with new stuff and I already ordered all the necessary parts from the USA.
 This will result in a hefty bill... :-(

 Comments